davnavr/SAILAR-lang/doc/src/binary_format/values.md

 ## Vectors

-A list of things in a SAILAR module is usually encoded as a [variable width length integer](#variable-length-integers) followed by the elements of the vector.
+A list of things in a SAILAR module is usually encoded as a [variable width integer](#variable-length-integers) indicating the length followed by the elements of the vector.

 ## Strings

 The majority of strings in a SAILAR module are stored as a [byte vector](#vectors) containing valid UTF-8.

+## Module Identifiers

+Indicates the name and version of a SAILAR module.
+Consists of a [name string](#strings) followed by a [vector](#vectors) of [variable width integers](#variable-length-integers) indicating the module version.